 Flextime is subject to the department approval.
 If an employee’s request for flextime does not agree with the department needs, the request must be denied.

 If an employee wants to request flextime they should submit a written request to the manager.
-The manager should contact Emma Grigore, Sr Associate Director, to confirm the arrangement meets the School’s practices.
+The manager should contact Anna Loh, Sr Director, to confirm the arrangement meets the School’s practices.
 Once approval is secured, the manager should confirm the arrangement in writing to the employee.
 The letter should clearly state that the arrangement will be reviewed a minimum of every three months and a maximum of every year and continuation is contingent upon a favorable review of the situation and business needs that support the arrangement.
 It must also state that the arrangement can be terminated at any time, and for any or no reason, by the manager.
 A copy of the letter should be forwarded to Wharton Human Resources for the employee’s personnel file.

 Flexplace allows an employee to work from his/her home during a portion of the workweek.
 For example, an employee may work at home one day a week and in the office the remaining four days.